yosefmelamed/Restaurant-Reservation-App/README.md

 Dashboard:

 - Displays a menu to access the various pages.
-- Displays a list of reservations together with buttons for seating a reservation at a particular table, editing a reservations information, and cancelling a reservation.
+- Displays a list of reservations together with buttons for seating a reservation at a particular table, editing a reservation's information, and cancelling a reservation.
 - The default page uses the current date to query the reservations list for the current date
 - Three buttons on the bottom of the page toggle the reservations listed based on current, previous, and past dates.
 - Displays a list of tables and pertinent information, such as a table's capacity, whether it is available, and which reservation may be occuping it, as well as a finish button to clear a table and indicate that it has become available.